 Famous Flatfoot Dick Tracy Could Teach Today’s Gumshoes a Thing or Two

 “When we packaged a fragile item to send in the mail, we used a wadded up old newspaper to cushion it, not Styrofoam or plastic bubble wrap.”

-We sent few packages.
+We sent a few packages.
 Most of them were delivered by hand because they went to those nearest to us.
-Occasionally we would take a box to the Post Office for mailing and spread our coins out on the counter to pay for it.
+Occasionally we would take a box to the Post Office for mailing.
+We’d spread our coins out on the counter to pay for it.

 Talk about “Green.”
 By the time I got to high school, I had mowed enough green grass to clean yards, make hay, or fill silos to last a hundred lifetimes.
 But I was in good physical shape!

 “We drank from a fountain when we were thirsty instead of using a cup or a plastic bottle every time we had a drink of water.”

 Or the water hose, or from the pump on the well down by the sheep barn.
 It was good, cool water from the ground.
 It probably built up more immunities to more diseases so that our bodies rarely got attacked by some unseen bug.

 “We refilled writing pens with ink instead of buying a new pen, and we replaced the razor blades in a razor instead of throwing away the whole razor just because the blade got dull.”

 Nothing has ever replaced the No. 2 lead pencil!
 Those who were really talented stropped their straight razors and never replaced them.
 There was no cleaner, refreshing shave to be had

 “Back then, people took the streetcar or a bus and kids rode their bikes to school or walked instead of turning their moms into a 24-hour taxi service.”